-- Signs will be placed around designated SCEE controlled areas once on site - Alternate muster points may be identified during an emergency by the Chief Warden if the usual muster point is determined unsafe. - Other muster points around the project areas are Sign posted and identified at the site awareness session
+- Signs will be placed at designated muster points. - Alternate muster points may be identified during an emergency by the Chief Warden if the usual muster points are determined unsafe.
+The change in the muster point shall be conveyed via radio and / or phone. - Other muster points around the project areas are signposted and identified at the site awareness session